 Be sure to have all your supplies ready before you start the process.
 It moves along fairly quickly.
 I will repeat this list at the end of the post for your convenience.

-Jars You can use any glass jars, but we used these cute 10 oz. jars.
+Jars You can use any glass jars, but these are cute 10 oz. hexagon shaped jars.

 Soy Candle Wax Be sure to use soy wax for making candles – it’s a safe, clean burning candle wax and doesn’t pollute the air in your home.